google-research/football/README.md

     - `git clone https://github.com/google-research/football.git`
     - `cd football`
-    - Use `pip3 install .[tf_cpu] --process-dependency-links` if you want to use CPU version of TensorFlow.
+    - Use `pip3 install .[tf_cpu] --process-dependency-links` if you want to use the CPU version of TensorFlow.
     - Use `pip3 install .[tf_gpu] --process-dependency-links` if you want to use GPU version of TensorFlow.
-    - This command can run for couple of minutes, as it compiles the C++ environment in the background.
+    - This command can run for a couple of minutes, as it compiles the C++ environment in the background.

 ## Running experiments
 - To run example PPO experiment on `academy_empty_goal` scenario, run